Colin the Caterpillar: Other retailers

 In April 2021, Marks & Spencer announced that it had lodged an intellectual property claim for infringement of three trade marks with the High Court against Aldi in relation to the latter's Cuthbert the Caterpillar product.
 In its complaint, Marks & Spencer claimed that Aldi's Cuthbert the Caterpillar was too similar to the Colin the Caterpillar cake, which could lead consumers to believe that they are of the same standard and allows Cuthbert to "ride on the coat-tails" of the M&S cake's reputation.
 In February 2022, the lawsuit was settled between both parties for an undisclosed amount.

 In reaction to the media generated around the court case Papa's Fish and Chips, a fish and chip shop in Cleethorpes, began selling deep-fried Mini Colin the Caterpillar cakes.
 Profits from the sales were used to raise funds for the Teenage Cancer Trust.
-Emanuel's, a fish and chip shop in East Kilbride, later gained media attention for selling a full-sized Colin the Caterpillar cake that had been deep-fried in batter.
+Emanuel's, a fish and chip shop in East Kilbride, Scotland, later gained media attention for selling a full-sized Colin the Caterpillar cake that had been deep-fried in batter.